-That the number of changes made in each RIA are difficult to track, implies uncertainty in the results.
+That the number of changes made in each RIA has been difficult to track, implies uncertainty in the results.
 This is, however, a result itself since if there is no clarity of presentation it is difficult to understand the RIAs.
-It is often unclear how many changes are made and how they connect to the proposal, that is if it is a change in an existing rule, a new rule, a repeal of a rule or other.
-About half of the changes made were due to national regulation, 34% originating from the European Union and in 12% of the changes made, it was not clear in the report why an RIA was carried out.
+It is often unclear how many changes that are made and how they connect to the proposal, that is if it is a change in an existing rule, a new rule, a repeal of a rule or other.
+About half of the changes made is due to national regulation, 34 percent originates from EU and in 12 percent of the changes made it was not clear in the report why an RIA was carried out.
 This ambiguity tends to increase with the number of changes made in each RIA.
-About 68% of the cases consisted of two or more changes.
-In about 4% of the cases it was not possible to evaluate how many changes that were made.
+About 68 percent of the cases made consist of two or more changes.
+In about 4 percent of the changes it was not possible to evaluate how many changes that were made.

-Another general finding is that in some cases changes analysed in different RIAs come from the same reform such as an EU Directive etc. In these cases there seems to be no analysis of the overall change, rather the details in the proposal is analysed.
-Moreover, the level of ambition in each RIA is the same, even though it is reasonable to expect a variety in breadth and depth of the analysis due to the different areas in focus or the kind of change to be analysed.
-That is, the analysis tends to be the same no matter if a pre-determined proposal is implemented or if it is a case where the acting space is large and it is possible to design the proposal and/or even analyse different alternatives to reach a solution that fulfil the objective.
+Another general finding is that in some cases changes analyzed in different RIAs comes from the same reform such as an EU Directive etc. In these cases there seems to be no analysis of the overall change, rather the details in the proposal is analyzed.
+Moreover, the level of ambition in each RIA is the same, even though it is reasonable to expect a variety in breadth and depth of the analysis due to the different areas in focus or the kind of change to be analyzed.
+That is, the analysis tend to be the same no matter if a pre-hand determined proposal is implemented or if it is a case where the acting space is large and it is possible to design the proposal and/or even analyze different alternatives to reach a solution that fulfil the objective.

-The result of the review of the 142 cases is presented in Table 1.
-For the main headings in the guideline and the template, we have assessed if they a) contained a satisfactory qualitative description, b) quantification and c) information about monetary values of the effects.
-The headings in bold are those that are new requirements.
-Some aspects were not possible to quantify, these are indicated by (\).
+The result of the review of the 142 cases is presented in Table 3.1.
+For the main headlines in the guideline and the template, we have assessed if they a) contained a satisfactory qualitative description, b) quantification and c) information about monetary values of the effects.
+The headlines in bold are those that are new requirements.
+Some aspects were not possible to quantify, these are indicated by ().
 For others some aspects are not relevant, these are marked with (-).

-Headings in guidelines Qualitative description Quantified effects Monetary valuation
+Headlines in guidelines Qualitative description Quantified effects Monetary valuation

 Problem definition 11 -

 Status quo (reference alternative) 38 - -

 Objective of proposal 38 - -

 Alternatives (no regulation) 10 - -

 Alternatives (regulation) 31 - -

 Enterprises 46 41

 Consumers 51 4 1

 Government finances 32 6 6

 Other society (externalities) 31 4 1

 Agencies and other public adm.
 40 15 8

 Synthesis of costs and benefits 56 - -

 Distributional consequences 28 - -

 Transport policy goal (economic efficiency) 5 - -

 N=142

-Table 1.
-Descriptive summary of the scorecard results (%)
+Table 3.1.
+Descriptive summary of the Scorecard results (%)

-Note: (\) implies that these results are difficult to quantify which is further described in the text. (-) implies that this is not considered and reviewed since the guidelines do not requires quantification and monetary valuation of the effects.
+Note: () implies that these results are difficult to quantify which is further described in the text. (-) implies that this is not considered and reviewed since the guidelines do not requires quantification and monetary valuation of the effects.